leotrs/blog/content/read.md

    IEEE Transactions on Knowledge and Data Engineering 27.4 (2015):
    1112-131.

+6. Rowbottom, Darrell P. **Kuhn vs. Popper on Criticism and Dogmatism in
+   Science: a Resolution at the Group Level.** Studies in History and Philosophy of Science Part A, vol. 42, no. 1, 2011, pp. 117–124., doi:10.1016/j.shpsa.2010.11.031.

 6. S. Segarra, G. Carlsson, F. Memoli and A. Ribeiro, **Metric Representations of Network Data**, IEEE Trans.
 Signal Process., submitted (2016).